 Degree of differentiation is also determined by looking at cells under a microscope.
 Differentiation refers to how much a cancer cell looks like a healthy cell.
 Well-differentiated tumors look more like healthy cells and grow more slowly.
 Poorly differentiated cells look less like healthy cells and grow more quickly.
 Poorly differentiated tumors are usually referred to as neuroendocrine carcinomas (NECs) and are divided into large-cell and small-cell types.

-In the latest version of the World Health Organization (WHO) guidelines, both grade and degree of differentiation are used to place NETs into categories.
+In the latest version of the WHO guidelines, both grade and degree of differentiation are used to place NETs into categories.
 There is a new category of well-differentiated, grade 3 pancreatic NET, which shows that sometimes a cancer cell can look more like a healthy cell but still multiply quickly.

 Recurrent cancer is cancer that has come back after treatment.
 If the NET does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.